Interval arithmetic: Interval extensions of general functions

 This definition of the interval extension does not give a precise result.
-For example, both $[f]([x_1,x_2]) = [e^{x_1}, e^{x_2}]$ and $[g]([x_1,x_2]) =[{-\infty}, {\infty}]$ are allowable extensions of the exponential function.
-Tighter extensions are desirable, though the relative costs of calculation and imprecision should be considered; in this case, $[f]$ should be chosen as it gives the tightest possible result.
+For example, both [f] = and [g] = are allowable extensions of the exponential function.
+Tighter extensions are desirable, though the relative costs of calculation and imprecision should be considered; in this case, [f] should be chosen as it gives the tightest possible result.

 Given a real expression, its natural interval extension is achieved by using the interval extensions of each of its subexpressions, functions, and operators.